-No later than September 1, 2028 and no less frequently that every five (5) years thereafter, the executive director of the office of climate action, sustainability, and resiliency shall provide a written report to city council on the subject of this article which shall include, but is not limited to, compliance rates, market conditions, and other factors pertaining to this article.
+No more frequently than every three (3) years and no less frequently that every five (5) years thereafter, the executive director of the office of climate action, sustainability, and resiliency shall provide a written report to city council on the subject of this article which shall include, but is not limited to, compliance rates, market conditions, and other factors pertaining to this article.
 Included in this report will be information on whether there have been any revisions, or if there are any plans to revise, the exemption in section 48-132(f) through an update to the rules and regulations promulgated under authority of this section.